cs3org/OCM-API/IETF-OCM-IP.md

 ### Fields

-The request body is the Share Creation Notification object of [OCM] that the OCM Server intends to send to the Receiving Server, with the following two transformations applied:

-* Every `sharedSecret` field, in every protocol entry, MUST be removed.
+The request body is the Share Creation Notification object of [OCM] that the OCM Server intends to send to the Receiving Server, with one transformation applied: every `sharedSecret` field, in every protocol entry, MUST be removed.
 The Protocol Server never receives, stores, or needs any OCM secret.
-* A `clientId` field (string) MUST be added to each protocol entry that this Protocol Server is responsible for serving.

 The fields used by the Protocol Server are thus: